Self-signed certificate support for GitHub Enterprise

 - 📦 The binary is a statically compiled (no longer requiring

-can now be configured usingBUILDKITE_AGENT_META_DATA_EC2
+meta-data-ec2andmeta-data-ec2-tagscan now be configured usingBUILDKITE_AGENT_META_DATA_EC2andBUILDKITE_AGENT_META_DATA_EC2_TAGSenvironment variables

 (Possible)?
 Breaking changes

-for greater compatibly across *nix systems which has had a few side effects:
+We've removed our dependency of libc for greater compatibly across *nix systems which has had a few side effects:

 - We've had to remove support for changing the process title when an agent starts running a job since it required

-- The agent will now use Golangs internal DNS resolver instead of the one on your system.
+libcto work.
+This feature has only ever been available to users running 64-bit Ubuntu.
+We'd like to bring this feature back in the future in a way that doesn't have us relying onlibc - The agent will now use Golangs internal DNS resolver instead of the one on your system.
 This probably won't effect you in any real way, unless you've setup some funky DNS settings for

 agent.buildkite.com